pgjdbc/www/documentation/head/replication.md

             .start();
 ```

-Via replication stream we will gets all changes since the creation of the replication slot or from replication slot
+The replication stream will send all changes since the creation of the replication slot or from replication slot
 restart LSN if slot already was use for replication.
 You can also start streaming changes from particular LSN position,
-in that case LNS position should be specify during create replication stream.
+in that case LNS position should be specified when you create the replication stream.

 **Example 4.
 Create logical replication stream from particular position.**